-About Access to Space

-and why it is crucial for European competitiveness in space

-There is no EU space policy without an independent access to space.

-Access to space is strategic for Europe: it allows the deployment of space infrastructures such as Galileo, Copernicus and EGNOS, and in the future, Secure Connectivity, that are essential for our society as they boost economy and enhance security.
-In a globally ultra-competitive environment, Europe needs to support a cost-efficient, responsive and flexible access to space.
+About Access to Space and why it is crucial for European competitiveness in space There is no EU space policy without an independent access to space.
+Access to space is strategic for Europe: it allows the deployment of space infrastructures such as Galileo, Copernicus and EGNOS, and in the future, IRIS2, that are essential for our society as they boost the economy and enhance security.
+In a globally ultra-competitive environment, Europe needs to support a resilient, cost-efficient, responsive and flexible access to space.

-Shifting to sustainable, green, reusable technologies

-to support Access to Space

-Launching spacecraft is a very resource-intensive and expensive endeavour.
-Existing launch systems and industrial processes need to be further optimised to establish a globally competitive, yet economically and ecologically sustainable European space sector.
-In this context, the Horizon Europe programme has four R&I priorities:

-- Innovation for launcher competitiveness targeting initial operational capability by 2030; - Disruptive concepts for access to space starting at low technological readiness levels; - Fostering and enabling new commercial space transportation solutions; - Modern, flexible and efficient European test, production and launch facilities, means and tools.
+Shifting to sustainable, green, reusable technologies to support Access to Space Launching spacecraft is a very resource-intensive and expensive endeavour.
+European launch systems and industrial processes need to be further optimised to establish a globally competitive, yet economically and ecologically sustainable European space sector.
+In this context, the Horizon Europe programme has four R&I priorities: - Innovation for launcher competitiveness targeting initial operational capability by 2030; - Disruptive concepts for access to space starting at low technological readiness levels; - Fostering and enabling new commercial space transportation solutions; - Modern, flexible and efficient European test, production and launch facilities, means and tools.
 Among others, these lines of R&I activities include projects aimed at developing greener propulsion systems and reusable launch vehicles.
 Moreover, the projects are also looking into disruptive concepts and technologies that reduce the cost as well as the environmental impact of launch services.

+Access to space Using innovative launcher concepts and enabling new commercial space transportation solutions

-16 projects focusing on Access to Space selected for funding of €56.7 million under Horizon 2020
+Boosting innovative R&I 26 projects focusing on Access to Space selected for funding of €166 million under Horizon 2020 and Horizon Europe